Questions I had for today

 “Scarecrow, I will rub the oil in with the cloth, but can you try to loosen the joints by moving them?”

 And so while Dorothy went to oiling the man’s neck, Scarecrow gently tried to turn the head back and forth.
-The rust and dirt was thick and, at first, the metal was frozen solid.
+The rust and dirt were thick and, at first, the metal was frozen solid.
 Scarecrow continued to work the metal as it began to squeak in protest.
-Finally the Tin Woodman was able to turn his neck on his own.
+Finally, the Tin Woodman was able to turn his neck on his own.